6 Disney World Restaurants That May Not Be Worth a Repeat Visit

 Photo via Disney.

 Crystal Palace has the potential to be awesome.
 It really does.
-The setting is unique and the characters (Winnie the Pooh and friends!) are fun.
-Unfortunately, the buffet falls a bit flat and the premium paid to see characters doesn’t always pan out.
+The setting is unique and the characters (Winnie the Pooh and friends) are fun.
+Unfortunately, the buffet falls flat, and the premium paid to see characters doesn’t always pan out.
 If you miss one of the characters making their rounds, you may have to wait a long time before they return.
 Bad timing by us meant a 45-minute wait to see the star, Winnie the Pooh, before we could continue our day.

-The food itself is fairly basic.
-Breakfast (when offered) was the usual Disney breakfast items (we do love the Mickey waffles) and other buffets around property offer a wider, higher-quality selection.
+The food at Crystal Palace is fairly basic.
+Breakfast (when offered) is the usual Disney breakfast items.
+As much as we love Mickey Waffles, you can find a better variety at other Disney buffets.
 Check out the breakfast buffet at Boma inside Disney’s Animal Kingdom Lodge if you want a great dining experience.
 Lunch and dinner are a similar story, though this is more representative of the overall weak table-service lineup at the Magic Kingdom.

 Rainforest Café – Disney’s Animal Kingdom

 That said, Rainforest Café at Disney’s Animal Kingdom doesn’t offer anything unique that can’t be found at any other Rainforest Café around the country.
 There’s also the very similar T-REX down in Disney Springs.
-We’d recommend spending time at Yak and Yeti or even at some of the great quick-service locations (Satu’li Canteen) at Disney’s Animal Kingdom instead.
+We’d recommend spending time at Yak and Yeti or even at some of the great quick-service locations (second shoutout to Satu’li Canteen) at Disney’s Animal Kingdom instead.

 David